rmarasigan/freecodecamp/golang-beginners/control-flow/README.md

 false
 ```

-The another interesting thing to know about working with logical operators, is a concept called [**short circuiting**](https://kuree.gitbooks.io/the-go-programming-language-report/content/22/text.html).
+The another interesting thing to know about working with logical operators, is a concept called [**short-circuiting**](https://kuree.gitbooks.io/the-go-programming-language-report/content/22/text.html).

 ```go
 func returnTrue() bool {